Transsolar World Academy

 Transsolar employees hold professorships, teach at colleges and universities, give lectures at conferences and lead seminars.
 Our current teaching activities are:

-Prof. Thomas Auer, Building Technology and Climate Responsive Design, Technical University of Munich
+Prof. Thomas Auer, Chair of Building Technology and Climate Responsive Design, Technical University of Munich

-Prof. Volkmar Bleicher, KlimaEngineering, University of Applied Sciences Stuttgart
+Prof. Volkmar Bleicher, KlimaEngineering, Stuttgart University of Applied Sciences; teaching representation in the current year by Felix Thumm

 As Assistant Professor Adjunct Pamela Cabrera is teaching environmental technologies at The Irwin S. Chanin School of Architecture | The Cooper Union